Operating Systems Development Series

 Gate A20 - Theory

-When IBM designed the IBM PC AT machines, it used there newer Intel 80286 microprocessor, which was not entirely compatible with previous x86 microprocessors when in real mode.
+When IBM designed the IBM PC AT machines, it used their newer Intel 80286 microprocessor, which was not entirely compatible with previous x86 microprocessors when in real mode.
 The problem?
 The older x86 processors did not have address lines A20 through A31.
 They did not have an address bus that size yet.
 Any programs that go beyond the first 1 MB would appear to wrap around.
 While it worked back then, the 80286's address space required 32 address lines.
 However, if all 32 lines are accessable, we get the wrapping problem again.

 To fix this problem, Intel put a logic gate on the 20th address line between the processor and system bus.
-This logic gate got names Gate A20, as it can be enabled and disabled.
+This logic gate got named Gate A20, as it can be enabled and disabled.
 For older programs, it an be disabled for programs that rely on the wrap wround, and enabled for newer programs.

 When booting, the BIOS enables A20 when counting and testing memory, and then disables it again before giving our operating system control.